-- length of span between poles (average span of 200 feet; 100-foot minimum span and 500-foot maximum span); - ground clearances pursuant to GO 95 and SCE construction standards; - overhead clearances pursuant to GO 95 and SCE transmission construction standards; - wind loading; - distance between angle points; and - number and voltage of electrical lines installed on the poles.
+• length of span between poles (average span of 200 feet; 100-foot minimum span and 500-foot maximum span)

+- ground clearances pursuant to GO 95 and SCE construction standards - overhead clearances pursuant to GO 95 and SCE transmission construction standards - wind loading - distance between angle points - number and voltage of electrical lines installed on the poles

-Typical pole (support structures) configurations used for the new Farrell-Garnett and Mirage-Santa Rosa 115 kV subtransmission lines are shown in Figure 2-3.
-Figure 2-8, Tubular Steel Pole Configurations at the Intersection of Bob Hope Drive and Dinah Shore Drive, illustrates the TSP configurations that would be used at Bob Hope Drive and Dinah Shore Drive.
+Typical pole (support structures) configurations used for the new Farrell-Garnett and Mirage-Santa Rosa 115 kV subtransmission lines are shown in Figure 3.4-6: Typical 115 kV Subtransmission Line Pole Configurations.

+Figure 3.4-7: Tubular Steel Pole Configurations at the Intersection of Bob Hope Drive and Dinah Shore Drive shows the TSP configurations that would be used at Bob Hope Drive and Dinah Shore Drive.

-Access Roads and Spur Roads
+3.4.3.2 Access Roads and Spur Roads

 Construction and maintenance of the proposed subtransmission lines would require access to each of the planned pole locations.
-Public roads and ROWs or privately owned and maintained roads adjacent to the proposed subtransmission line alignments would be utilized whenever possible to provide construction and maintenance access.
+Public roads and ROWs or privately owned and maintained roads adjacent to the proposed subtransmission line routes would be utilized, whenever possible, to provide construction and maintenance access.

-Approximately 0.6 mile of new access roads and 0.1 mile of new spur roads, which provide direct access to pole sites from the access roads, would be constructed associated with the portion of the proposed Farrell-Garnet line that would require new ROW, north of the UPRR.
-In addition, approximately 3.75 miles of existing access and spur roads would be used and cleared of vegetation and blade-graded to remove potholes, ruts, and other surface irregularities.
+Approximately 3.75 miles of existing access and spur roads would be used and cleared of vegetation and blade-graded to remove potholes, ruts, and other surface irregularities.
 The existing access and spur roads would be re-compacted to provide a smooth and dense surface capable of supporting heavy equipment.
 Graded dirt roads would have a minimum drivable width of 14 feet.
 Trees and other vegetation would be removed or trimmed to obtain the minimum 14 feet of clear, drivable width.

 Construction would be performed by SCE construction crews and/or contractors under the supervision of SCE personnel.
+Anticipated construction personnel and equipment are summarized below in Table 3.4-1: Roadway Personnel and Equipment.